 \section{Limitations}

 First, our modeling experiments focus exclusively on English.
-While we conduct a cross-linguistic analysis across 186 languages to establish the universality of function word properties, the counterfactual modeling experiments are limited to English for methodological reasons.
-Our experimental design requires: (i) high-quality dependency parsing to identify phrase boundaries and implement the \CrossBound\ manipulation, and (ii) a standardized benchmark for evaluating structural generalization.
-English uniquely satisfies both requirements with reliable parsing tools (Stanza) and the BLiMP benchmark, enabling the rigorous controlled comparisons central to our research questions.
-As our cross-linguistic analysis demonstrates that the three distributional properties hold robustly across typologically diverse languages, we hypothesize that the functional hierarchy we identify (frequency > structural association > boundary alignment) reflects general learning principles rather than English-specific patterns.
-Nevertheless, testing whether the absolute magnitude of these effects varies with language-specific factors (e.g., word order, morphological richness) remains an important direction for future work.
+While we conduct a cross-linguistic analysis across 186 languages to argue for the universality of function word properties, the counterfactual modeling experiments are limited to English for methodological reasons.
+Our experimental design requires: (i) high-quality dependency parsing to identify phrase boundaries and implement the \CrossBound\ manipulation, and (ii) a standardized benchmark for evaluating syntactic generalization.
+English uniquely satisfies both requirements with reliable parsing tools (Stanza) and the BLiMP benchmark, enabling the controlled comparisons central to our research questions.
+Although our cross-linguistic analysis demonstrates that the three distributional properties hold robustly across typologically diverse languages, testing whether the absolute magnitude of these effects varies with language-specific factors (e.g., word order, morphological richness) remains an important direction for future work.

-Second, our experiments focus on word-level function categories and do not consider grammatical morphology.
-In many languages like Turkish, function-like information is encoded in bound morphemes rather than free function words.
+Second, all of our experiments focus on word-level function categories and do not consider grammatical morphology.
+In many languages, like Turkish, function-like information is encoded in bound morphemes rather than free function words.
+UD also ignores the morphology level annotation.
 Investigating whether and how such morphological markers support syntactic learning and inference would be an important extension of the present study.

 Third, prior work in language acquisition emphasizes the role of prosodic cues, such as stress and rhythm, in helping learners distinguish function words from content words \citep[e.g.,][]{morgan1987structural}.
 Our experiments, however, rely exclusively on written text.
 It remains to be seen whether the same patterns hold when models are trained on speech input, where prosodic information may provide additional structural cues.